Continuing Education Activity

 The patient should be treated in a comprehensive treatment center where an interprofessional approach between doctors (chronic pain specialist, geneticist, hematologist, immunologist, etc.), nurses, musculoskeletal experts, laboratory specialists, pharmacists, and psychology experts are available at all times to the patients and their families.

-Patient education is vital in improving the long-term prognosis of patients, reducing mortality rate, and improving their lifestyles.
+Patient education is vital in improving the long-term prognosis of patients, reducing mortality rates, and improving their lifestyles.
 Ideally, early detection, adequate follow-up, and timely treatment all play a significant part in improving patients' prognosis.
 Any patient with hemophilia should receive a hematology referral and require close follow-up by a specialized hemophilia center or service.
 Education should be provided to the patients to monitor their symptoms and seek early treatment.

 Children with hemophilia should be vaccinated, even with intramuscularly administered vaccines.
 The vaccination is best with a 23 gauge needle with prior ice pack application to the area for 5 minutes and soon after.
 Factor replacement is given but not on the same day.
 Appropriate dental care should be encouraged for all children with at least two times per day dental cleaning with flossing and a medium texture bristles toothbrush and age-appropriate toothpaste with fluoride.
 Some dental procedures might require the prophylactic application of factor concentrates or other prophylactic modalities.
 Suggestions are that any major dental surgeries should occur within a hemophilia treatment center.
 Physical activity is a recommendation in all children with hemophilia.
 The activity of choice should reflect patients' interests.
 Non-contact sports (swimming, walking, golf, badminton, archery, cycling, etc.) are always encouraged.
 Contact sports (soccer, rugby, boxing, etc.) and high-velocity sports are permissible if the patient is on good prophylaxis to cover these sports.
 With an increase in the complexity of hemophilia treatment, a shared decision-making approach should be taken involving patients in their care, and all the tools should be provided to the patients to facilitate informed decision-making.